-Welcome to Scotland`s capital, the International Festival City of Edinburgh and the home of football`s newest SPFL team Edinburgh City F.C.
+Welcome to Scotland’s capital, the International Festival City of Edinburgh and the home of Edinburgh City FC

 As members of the Scottish Football Association City also play in the William Hill Scottish Cup.
 Edinburgh City were founded in 1928.
 The club aimed to become the Edinburgh equivalent of the Glasgow club Queen’s Park, and joined the Scottish Football League as an amateur club in 1931.